aabbtree77/auth-starter-frontend/README.md

 - More help from ChatGPT or DeepSeek.

-Con (BE + FE):
+Cons (BE + FE):

-- Separate github repos, runtimes, build systems, .env files, routing, hosting, documenting...
+- Two separate projects (deployment, runtimes, build systems, state, routing, .env...).
+Enforcing a single repo is reinventing a metaframework.

-Some interesting cases to consider: PocketBase (BE + FE) and Payload CMS (Next.js).
+- It must be an SPA.
+An MPA with SSR/SSG React and hydration is, again, reinventing a metaframework.

+- If we remove React, we’re back to static templating and raw strings.
+At the very least, React provides JSX, useState, and useEffect.